dnmfarrell/jp/README.md

 Improvements
 ------------
 * jp is a recursive descent parser; this means it doesn't need to store a lot of state, it just traverses the data structure.
 The downside is it will gladly recurse down any data structure until the stack becomes full and it crashes.
 On my computer this happens after recursing through ~2000 nested arrays.
 A different parsing strategy would be more robust.
-* jp creates a data structure which mirrors its input.
-This ties it's representation to the behavior of Bash data structures; for example jp stores objects as associate arrays: this means it cannot have duplicate keys, and the order of keys is not preserved.
-It might be better to store objects as tagged arrays instead.
 * jp needs more tests!